 The 30 days either starts 30 days before the course start date on your CAS or seven days before your intended date of travel to the UK (as stated on your application), whichever is later.

 If you don’t travel to the UK during this 30-day period, you must apply and pay for another vignette if you still want to travel to the UK.

 You need to give your biometric information again, but you don’t have to submit a new Tier 4 application.

 You can arrive in the UK up to one month before your course start date if your course is six months or longer, or a pre-sessional course that is less than six months, .

-You can arrive seven days before your course start date if your course is less than six months.
+You can arrive seven days before your course start date if your course is fewer than six months long.

 When you arrive in the UK, you must show the Border Force Officer (BFO):

 - the letter that came with your vignette

 - Collecting your biometric residence permit (BRP)

 Depending on which is the later date, you must either collect your biometric residence permit (BRP):